NiloGregginz33/QMGRExperiments/README.md

 **Peer Review Status**: Informal peer review completed by u/ctcphys (self-proclaimed PhD advisor, active on r/physics) confirming no issues with the validity of the experiments or data.

 **Core Finding**: Linear entropy scaling (R² = 0.9987) with boundary cuts, consistent with the Ryu-Takayanagi prescription.
+Curved geometry experiment shows negative Gaussian curvature (hyperbolic geometry) with R² = 0.3226 for S_rad vs φ correlation.

 - Real hardware results (not just simulations)
 - Specific numerical outcomes